avnet-iotconnect/iotc-python-greengrass-sdk/doc/openstlinux/README.md

 the actual root's home.
 This has to do with the way systemd/initd services will be setting root's home to a hardcoded value of /root on any system.

+Since both directories exist, this may not be a big issue, but the inconsistency could cause a confusion where Greengrass components or system services are placing or looking for files in places where one does not expect them to be.

-You can work around this issue at runtime by linking /root to /home/root or when building your yocto image make sure that your bitbake *local.conf* sets the root's home to ```/root``` like this:
+If this needs to be addressed in your case, you can work around this issue at runtime by linking /root to /home/root, or when building their yocto image, you can make sure that bitbake *local.conf* sets the root's home to ```/root``` like this:
 ```
 ROOT_HOME = "/root"
 ```